esrlabs/chipmunk/contribution.md

 ```
 rake test:all
 ```
+**Note -** If any changes are made to the build cli tool, make sure to add the label "build-cli" to the PR.
+This would ensure that all the integration tests for the cli tool are run, which are otherwise not required.

 ## Reporting Issues
 If you find scope for improvement or any bug in the processing, please log